 Usually, we make a circuit route starting and ending at HaTachana Compound.
-We use Barnet and Amzaleg streets from the old train station to explore the neighborhood’s small streets, like Shimon Rokah, Stein, Kfar Saba, and Bostanai.
+We use Barnet and Amzaleg Streets from the old train station to explore the neighborhood’s small streets, like Shimon Rokah, Stein, Kfar Saba, and Bostanai.
 And then, using Shabazi street, we return to the starting point.
-And this is also approximately the same route that we will be doing today.
+And this is also approximately the same route we will be doing today.

 What Does Neve Tzedek Mean?